our impact

 To oppose this packaging regulation, McDonald’s used a comprehensive range of lobbying tools known in the EU capital.

 “By telling this story, my aim was not to influence the negotiations themselves, but to show how lobbying influences public policy-making in Brussels,” says Mercier.
 The investigation was widely reported in the press (notably here, by our colleagues at StreetPress), and there were numerous reactions from readers.
 The investigation had repercussions over a long period of time.
-It was also analysed in detail by its author on a master’s course in public affairs.
+It was also analysed in detail by its author on a Master’s degree in public affairs.

 In January 2024, we rolled out our new CMS to the entire editorial team.
 Developed entirely in-house, following a participatory and iterative approach involving developers and journalists, it replaced the previous tool built around Google Docs.
-Beyond the technical independence provided by our new CMS — which we call Echo —, it has significantly reduced the previous stress in journalists’ daily lives, especially when nearing stressful deadlines.
+Beyond the technical independence provided by our new CMS — which we call Echo —, it has significantly reduced the previous stress in journalists’ daily lives, especially when approaching stressful deadlines.Echo offers a much more user-friendly experience, with an interface that enables each journalist to proofread and edit their content in an environment that is very close to the final result.
+It builds on the real-time collaboration and user-friendly online editing features used previously, but is based on technical components that are mainly open source.
+Our developer Cédric Raud wrote about the project in detail in this blog post.

 Although it is difficult to quantify the impact of this project, it has become the almost exclusive tool used by journalists to write briefings and articles and, since the end of the year, to send exclusive documents and alerts.
 Some journalists estimate that this new CMS has saved them between ten and twenty minutes a day.